...

 • They breached this duty.

-• As a result, you suffered unnecessary or avoidable harm.
+• As a result of this breach, you ended up suffering unnecessary or avoidable harm.

-All medical professionals owe their patients a duty of care, including surgeons.
+Each medical professional owes their patients a duty of care, including surgeons.
 To fulfil this duty of care, surgeons and other medical professionals have to make sure that the care they provide does not fall below a minimum standard.
 The General Medical Council (GMC) outline the steps that all medical professionals are expected to take in order to deliver an appropriate standard of care.

 If you can prove that your surgical error was caused by medical negligence, you may be able to make a compensation claim.
 Contact our team of advisors today to learn more, or read on to get more information.